-Substance misuse
+Substance Use

 Reports from advice services indicated that transport costs can sometimes prevent those in recovery from attending appointments, therapy, or support group sessions.
+There is an emerging issue with Nitazenes - a synthetic alternative to opiods, but much stronger - and there is concern about the potential increase of overdoses as well as their impact on behaviour and memory.